neonevm/neon-evm.docs/docs/devportal/deploy_contract_via_remix.md

-# Deploying Contracts on Solana Testnet via Remix
+# Deploying Contracts on Solana via Remix

-This tutorial will show you step by step how to use [Remix](https://doc.neonlabs.org/docs/glossary#remix) and [Metamask](https://doc.neonlabs.org/docs/glossary#metamask) to create and deploy a simple smart contract on Solana's Testnet.
+*This tutorial will show you step by step how to use [Remix](https://doc.neonlabs.org/docs/glossary#remix) and [Metamask](https://doc.neonlabs.org/docs/glossary#metamask) to create and deploy a simple smart contract on Solana.
+Although the instructions use Salana's [Testnet](https://docs.solana.com/clusters#testnet), they may also be applicable to Solana's [Devnet](https://docs.solana.com/clusters#devnet) or Solana's [Mainnet Beta](https://docs.solana.com/clusters#mainnet-beta).*

 ## Requirements
 Before you start, make sure of the following: